yasin-erkan/Netflix-Clone-Mobile-App/README.md

   - Now Playing
   - Top Rated
   - Upcoming
+- **Movie List Screen** with category filtering
+- **Movie Detail Screen** featuring:
+  - Hero section with backdrop image and play button
+  - Movie poster with shadow effects
+  - Title, rating, and release year
+  - Genre tags and duration
+  - Overview with expandable "Read More" functionality
+  - "You May Also Like" section with horizontal scrolling
+  - Action buttons (My List, Rate, Share)
 - **Movie Cards** with:
   - High-quality posters from TMDB
   - Movie titles